skellis46/finger-pointing-moon/case-for-support.md

 [^doc]: e.g. Heathfield et al. [-@heathfield_shattered_1997]; Lycouris [@lycouris_documentation_2000]; and Performance Research: _On Archives & Archiving_ (2002, v20:6), _On An/Notations_ (2015, v7:4), _On Disappearance_ (2019, v24:7); See also Journal of Artistic Research and Choreographic Practices.

-The project's aim is underpinned by three epistemic conditions: i) _proxies_; in which genuine research findings are kept at arm's length by concepts, practices or conventions.
-For example, documentation in practice-research may act as a proxy for evidence;[Kershaw, in @nelson_practice_2013 p.6] ii) _limits_; in which artist-scholars fail to examine the limits of what can and cannot be known through practice-research; and iii) _hyper-specificity_; in which practice-research methods and findings are specific to single projects and rarely form part of critical dialogues in the artistic-scholarly community.
+The project's aim is underpinned by three epistemic conditions: i) _limits_; in which artist-scholars fail to examine the limits of what can and cannot be known through practice-research; ii) _proxies_; in which genuine research findings are kept at arm's length by concepts, practices or conventions.
+For example, documentation in practice-research may act as a proxy for evidence;[Kershaw, in @nelson_practice_2013 p.6] and iii) _hyper-specificity_; in which practice-research methods and findings are specific to single projects and rarely form part of critical dialogues in the artistic-scholarly community.

+**Note here.
+Need to add that these 'conditions' are created and adopted for this project.
+The three issues -- _limits_, _proxies_ and _hyper-specificity_ -- also act as a conceptual structure for the research design.**

 _Finger Pointing Moon_ has three research questions built on these conditions:

-1. _Proxies_: What are practice-research's common epistemic proxies and how do they affect the value of practice-research as an approach for developing new insights?

-2. _Limits:_ What are the epistemic limits of practice-research?
+1. _Limits:_ What are the epistemic limits of practice-research?
 What aspects of practices are not able to be known, understood or articulated?

+2. _Proxies_: What are practice-research's common epistemic proxies and how do they affect the value of practice-research as an approach for developing new insights?

 3. _Hyper-specificity_: What language is used to express approaches, findings and failures in practice-research?
 How can this language be adapted in order to create increased critical dialogue between practice-research artist-scholars?